 Home

-Whitewater Valley Preservation Society logo
+Whitewater Valley Conservation Society

 River Whitewater and its Valley

-The local planning authority has a duty to protect the river.
+Hart District Council’s Landscape Character Assessment defines the special character of the valley, recognising the centuries which have moulded the river’s course from Greywell to Riseley.
+As the local planning authority, Hart has a duty to protect the river.
 It should also ensure that any plans protect and enhance the environment and its biodiversity.
-Any development which could affect the river’s biodiversity, and specifically species identified in the Biodiversity Action Plan, must be assessed.
+Any development which could affect the river’s biodiversity, and specifically species identified in its Biodiversity Action Plan, must be assessed.

 The Whitewater valley contains many listed buildings and heritage assets.
 These are also entitled to protection, as specified in the National Planning Policy Framework.

-Whitewater Valley Preservation Society
+Whitewater Valley Conservation Society

-The vision of the Whitewater Valley Preservation Society is to protect the River Whitewater and its valley.
+The vision of the Whitewater Valley Conservation Society is to protect the River Whitewater and its valley.
 Our mission is to defend the valley from inappropriate development and its resultant impact on the river.

 Founder members formed the Whitewater Valley Preservation Society in 1980.
 Our aim is to raise objections to unacceptable development proposals, which pose a significant threat to the health of the river and the landscape of its valley.
 Threats to the River Whitewater and its valley are ever more present today.